loudifier/chirplab/ROADMAP.md

 - [ ] Input and/or output EQ.
 Similar to multi-channel/multi-file analysis, this is heavily dependant on interface, but with added complications of how filtering is implemented (direct amplitude vs time, FIR filtering, biquad sum-of-sections, how an EQ table is interpolated, etc...
 Some interesting methods (and extra analysis of Farina method) in http://winmls.com/2004/swen-muller-aes-swp-english.pdf)
 - [x] Options to exclude noise floor from graphs or measurement outputs
     - Currently a global project option.
 Should there be individual settings per measurement?
 The granularity of adding options at multiple levels adds UI overhead
+- [ ] Chirp fade in/out.
+Aesthetically pleasing, but hard start/stop usually works well in practice.
+Would need some thought about how the parameters would clearly communicate how they work (to avoid the situation with other software that extends past the specified chirp range or lets you start a log chirp at 0Hz...)

 ## Graphical User Interface
 - [x] Chirp settings, input and output tab